jumphone/www/courses/c01/s01/index.md

 ---

 ### Slide 71: Introduction to Python REPL
 **Content:**
-- Welcome to Programming 1!
-- Today, we'll explore the Python interactive command line, also known as the Python REPL.
+- Now, we'll explore the Python interactive command line, also known as the Python REPL.
 - It's a powerful tool for learning Python with instant feedback.

 ---